Nice to meet you.

 How to write a business proposal

-Then how do you draft a business proposal that stands out?
+So, how do you draft a business proposal that stands out?
 Are there any specificities to keep in mind while writing your proposal?
 What makes an ideal business proposal?

-Firstly you must decide what to include in your proposal.
+Firstly, you must decide what to include in your proposal.
 This can be a tricky process as you do not want to overburden and confuse the prospect with too many details, and at the same time, not leave them clueless with a lack of information to evaluate and make the right decision.

 The average length of an ideal business proposal should be nine to 11 pages.